-Whether you’ve gardened for decades or are just starting to dabble in practices beyond the basics, we’re here to support you with the information you need to successfully garden in a way that’s good for you and the climate.
+Whether you’ve gardened for decades or are just beyond the basics, this information will help you garden in a way that's good for you and the climate.

 You may hate weeding, but there are reasons to like weeds—or at least respect them.